Vegan Pumpkin Pie

 2. Mix thoroughly with an immersion blender or by hand.
 The immersion blender method will give smoother results.
 If you prefer, add all ingredients to a stand blender or food processor and blend.

-Blending kabocha pumpkin pie filling with immersion blender
+blending kabocha pumpkin pie filling with immersion blender

 Fill and bake the pie: